Robust Completion for Rank-1 Tensors with Noises: Numerical experiments

-\end{example}
+\end{Example}

-\begin{example} \rm We explore the performance of the convex relaxation \eqref{moment-for-ab}.
+\begin{Example} \rm We explore the performance of the convex relaxation \eqref{moment-for-ab}.
 For every $(n,\,den,\, \sig)$, we randomly generate $20$ random instances of noisy tensor $\mA$ and select the index set $\Omega$ as in Example~\ref{ex:rank_vs_den}.
 For each instance, we solve the convex relaxation \eqref{moment-for-ab}.
+Since the level of the noise varies, we consider the ratio

+so that the performance of the algorithm under different noise levels can be compared fairly.
 The numerical performance is presented in Table~\ref{tb:sdpnal+:r12}.
-We report the minimum and the maximum ratio {\tt err-rat}, and the average computation time (in seconds) for each $(n,\,den,\, \sigma)$.
+We report the minimum and maximum values of {\tt err-rat} and {\tt err-nf}, and the average computational time (in seconds) over all $20$ instances for each $(n,\,den,\, \sigma)$.
 The dimension of $y$ and the length of the matrix $G[y]$ in \eqref{moment-for-ab} are shown in columns labeled by \texttt{dim\,}$y$ and \texttt{len\,}$G[y]$ respectively.

-\end{example}
+\end{Example}